 It is suggested you study at least one month for the CISSN Exam.
 Use the textbook (see below) as the primary study guide and read all of the ISSN Position Stands published in JISSN. http://www.jissn.com/series/ISSNPosP

 What book and/or study guide will help you prepare for the CISSN?

-There are three main ones to choose from.
+There are two main ones to choose from.